gyzcode/inference-tutorials-generic/car_detection_tutorial/step_1/Readme.md

 ## OpenCV Input to Output

-1. Open up an Xterm window or use an existing window to get to a command shell prompt.
+1. Open up an xterm window or use an existing terminal to get to a command shell prompt.

 2. Change to the directory containing Tutorial Step 1: